AS-103

-AS-103 was the third orbital flight test of a boilerplate Apollo spacecraft, and the first flight of a Pegasus micrometeroid detection satellite.
+AS-103 was the third orbital flight test of a boilerplate Apollo spacecraft, and the first flight of a Pegasus micrometeoroid detection satellite.
 Also known as SA-9, it was the third operational launch of a two-stage Saturn I launch vehicle.

 Objectives

 Of 12 flight objectives assigned, two were concerned with the operation of the Pegasus satellite, eight with launch vehicle systems performance, one with jettisoning the launch escape system, and one with separation of the boilerplate spacecraft.
 The satellite objectives were (1) demonstration of the functional operations of the mechanical, structural, and electronic systems and (2) evaluation of meteoroid data sampling in near-Earth orbit.
 Since the launch trajectory was designed to insert the Pegasus satellite into the proper orbit, it differed substantially from the trajectory used in missions AS-101 and AS-102.

 Launch

 The launch vehicle consisted of an S-I first stage, an S-IV second stage, and an instrument unit.
 The spacecraft consisted of a boilerplate command and service module, a launch escape system, and a service module/launch vehicle adapter (BP-16).
 The Pegasus 1 satellite was enclosed within the service module, attached to the S-IV stage.
 The orbital configuration consisted of the satellite mounted on the adapter, which remained attached to the instrument unit and the expended S-IV stage.

 The vehicle was launched from Cape Kennedy Launch Complex 37B at 9:37:03 a.m.
 EST (14:37:03 GMT) on February 16, 1965.
 A hold of 1 hour and 7 minutes was caused by a power failure in the Eastern Test Range flight safety computer.
 A built-in hold of 30 minutes was also used to discharge and recharge a battery in the Pegasus satellite as a check that it was functioning properly.

 The launch was normal, and the spacecraft was inserted into orbit approximately 10.5 minutes after launch.
 The launch escape system was jettisoned during launch and the command module was jettisoned after orbital insertion.
 The Pegasus satellite weighed approximately 3980 lb and was 208 by 84 by 95 inch.
 The width of the deployed wings was 96 ft.
 The total mass placed in orbit was 33,895 lb.
 The perigee was 307.8 mi, the apogee was 461.9 mi, and the orbital inclination was 31.76°.